psf/black/docs/contributing/the_basics.md

 # The basics

-An overview on contributing to the _Black_ project.
+An overview on contributing to the _Prism_ project.

 ## Technicalities